EGI-Federation/documentation/content/en/users/check-in/vos/_index.md

   Managing Virtual Organisations (VOs) in Check-in
 ---

-This page contains information about using Check-in for managing your Virtual Organisation (VO).
+This page details using the Check-in UI for managing your Virtual Organisation (VO).
+To manage your VO using a REST API see [here](api).

-## VO management

 VOs in Check-in are represented as Collaborative Organisation Units (COUs).
 A COU is more than just a group.
 It is the concept of groups combined with